At a Glance

 If you have an Unlimited seat license and you need to make significant changes to your study, such as changing the task order or removing unnecessary tasks, navigate to the Options menu and select Create similar test to revise your existing draft as needed.
 Creating a similar test when making significant changes to your test plan will help you avoid any malfunction with your Metrics tab.

 Once you've completed a successful pilot test

-After you’ve successfully completed a dry run, all you need to do is add more users to your existing study to reach more participants.
+After you’ve successfully completed a pilot test, all you need to do is add more users to your existing study to reach more participants.